How Eero Plans To Fend Off Wi-Fi Rivals: Lower Prices And No Distractions

 While conventional routers try to cover an entire home through a single connection point, Eero uses multiple units to create a larger mesh network, employing algorithms to determine the best path to the user’s internet modem.
 Starting at 8 a.m.
 Pacific today, a three-pack of those units will cost $399, down from $499, and a two-pack will be reduced by $50 to $299.
 (Individual units will still cost $199.)

-Nick Weaver, Eero's CEO and cofounder, says he's surprised by how rapidly the whole home Wi-Fi market has taken off over the last year.
-According to The NPD Group, these Wi-Fi systems made up one-fifth of all router sales in 2016, and Eero was the leader, with more than 50% of the market, which includes both mesh router systems and hub-and-spoke systems like Netgear's Orbi.
+Nick Weaver, Eero’s CEO and cofounder, says he’s surprised by how rapidly the whole home Wi-Fi market has taken off over the last year.
+According to The NPD Group, these Wi-Fi systems made up one-fifth of all router sales by the end of 2016, and Eero was the leader, with more than 50% of the market, which includes both mesh router systems and hub-and-spoke systems like Netgear’s Orbi.

 “This time last year, we had zero customers, and basically this category didn’t exist,” Weaver says.
 “Now, as we approach our one-year anniversary, it’s been pretty incredible to see just how quickly this whole industry has transformed.”